rollingQP/SwitchGPUforMac/README.md

 ### GUI binary file

-You can download and double click to run the binary file `chgpuGUI`.
+You can download and double click to run the app `Switch GPU for Mac.app`.
+If it doesn't work, right click it and then run.
 It's very intuitive, so I don't think you need a tutorial.

 ----